isomerpages/nlb-biblioasia/_oct-to-dec-2013/On the Dining Table: Changing Palates Through the Decades.md

 My grandparents came from a homogeneous community where everyone spoke the same language and shared the same cultural practices and values.
 When they migrated to Singapore, they discovered new languages, cultures and food, while still living among people from the same dialect group.
 In contrast, my parents’ generation interacted more with people from other ethnic and dialect groups through school or work, gaining an understanding of other cultures and their practices.

-Today, changes in lifestyle, a greater awareness of nutrition and health, and the accessibility to delicious food from all over the world all threaten the culinary heritage of our forebears.
+Today, changes in lifestyle, a greater awareness of nutrition and health, and the accessibility to delicious food from all over the world threaten the culinary heritage of our forebears.
 People rarely have the time to cook at home and sit down to a leisurely meal of homemade dishes.
-The days of communal cooking in a large kitchen with lots of people chatting animatedly while hands are busy chopping, cutting and frying are long gone.
+The days of communal cooking in a large kitchen with lots of people chatting animatedly, while hands are busy chopping, cutting and frying, are long gone.
 It is quite different cooking alone in a small kitchen after a hard day at the office, or relying on a domestic helper to prepare the family meals.
 Without constant pointers from elderly folks on the significance of certain dishes, or gentle reminders on the right cooking methods or techniques, it will be impossible to replicate the dishes of an earlier generation.
 The onslaught of Western food and the assimilation of other cultures coupled with the unavailability of certain ingredients from yesteryear present further challenges to preserving Singapore’s food heritage.

-When given an option, will the younger members in my family choose a simple dish of Teochew caramelised yam cubes over the assortment of potato crisps in exotic flavours spilling over from supermarket shelves?
+Given an option, will the younger members in my family choose a simple dish of Teochew caramelised yam cubes over the assortment of potato crisps in exotic flavours spilling over from supermarket shelves?
 There is growing nostalgia over the gradual loss of traditional food and authentic hawker fare, and both individuals and the government are trying to take steps to preserve Singapore’s culinary heritage.
-It will be a shame if one day, my family’s memories of traditional Teochew food become something that can only be found in books at the library or at the museums.
+It will be a shame if one day, my family’s memories of traditional Teochew food become something that can only be found in books in the library or in a museum.